- ✓ Check Prices

 So how to choose?
 Well, how about by paring back to what's really important?
 If you want to feel as if you're staying right in amongst the excitement of this frenetic and colourful city you need to stay somewhere with a roof terrace.

-Peering out over your city from the comfort of one of the best hotel roof terraces in Marrakech is an energising and enlightening experience.
+Peering out over your city from the comfort of a private terrace is an energising and enlightening experience.
 This city is fascinating to watch from a bird's eye view, and if it all gets too much for you cast your eyes towards the mountains for a glimpse of serenity.